Run Service

 statusByJobs

-A breakdown of how many jobs finished in each job status.
+Defines a breakdown of the number of completed jobs in each job status.

 Variable Management

-Variables enable the automatic assignment of dynamic environmental values to the execution parameters of a job.
+Variables automatically assign dynamic environmental values to the job execution parameters.

-Control-M Automation API can help you manage pool-type variables.
-Variables of this type are organized in hierarchical groups, and they are expressed in the following manner:
+Control-M Automation API helps manage pool-type variables.
+These variables are organized in hierarchical groups.
+They are expressed in the following manner:

 %%\\<named_pool>\<variable_name>